UtkuAltnkaya/HeroOfTheArena/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Hero of The Arena is designed as a Turn-based game where our hero fights against a boss.
 There are six characters.
 Five of the characters are warriors and one is archer.
-For the Archer we are using Multi-threading.
 All of the pixel art, character animes, are free assets and taken from <a href="itch.io">itch.io</a>.
 Our code is open-source and could be contributed.
 However, commercializing is forbidden.

 To improve our work:
 * We welcome comments and criticisms.
 You can contact us by sending an e-mail.
 * You can report errors in the Issues section.
 * We welcome new teammates who want to work with us.

-Of course the game still needs many improvements.
+ Although over 200 hours were spent producing, the game still needs many improvements.
 We will continue to add new features in the future.
 This is our first game we developed, we hope you all like the game.
 For other projects, please follow us.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>